polcarreraescale/ESDC-Laboratory-1/README.md

 # zybo-esdc-vga-lab1
-Files needed for Lab 1 of ESDC course (UPC 2018)
+Files of the Lab 1 of ESDC course (UPC 2019-2020) Authors of the ampliation code: Pol Carrera Escalé and Marc Martínez Gost